Banda Sea Cruise + Tanimbar, Indonesia

 Max group size: 10

 We begin on the tropical hub of Bali with a flight to Labuanbajo on the west coast of Flores.
 Here we will board our fine, private boat and begin our journey on the open ocean, heading north deep into the Flores Sea.
 Our first destination is the island of Tanahjampea.
-Since being collected in 1927 Tanahjampea Monarch and Tanahjampea Jungle Flycatcher have only ever been observed by a single observer in 1993 and our own groups in 2011, 2013 and 2014.
+Since being collected in 1927 Tanahjampea Monarch and Tanahjampea Jungle Flycatcher have only ever been observed by a single observer in 1993 and our previous four groups.
 Our day on the island should produce both species along with a number of other endemic subspecies and soon-to-be-elevated to full species status such as and the equally sledom-seen Flores Sea Cuckoo Dove and more widespread Sahul Sunbird.
-Our first Elegant and Pink-headed Imperial Pigeons should be seen, both of which are abundant on several islands during the tour.
+Our first Elegant and Pink-headed Imperial Pigeons could be seen, both of which are abundant on several islands during the tour.
+In addition, if time allows we visit nearby Kalao to look for virginalis Elegant Pitta, a race endemic to the Flores Sea Islands, and kalaoensis Tanahjampea Jungle Flycatcher - a distinctive looking race, endemic to Kalao.

-Following 1 ½ days sailing through the Flores Sea, with our eyes peeled on the open ocean in search of rarer seabirds among the throng of Red-footed Boobies, which on our 2011 cruise included Heinroth's Shearwater and Red-billed Tropicbird.
+Following 1 1ŕ2 days sailing through the Flores Sea, with our eyes peeled on the open ocean in search of rarer seabirds among the throng of Red-footed Boobies, which on our 2011 cruise included Heinroth's Shearwater and Red-billed Tropicbird.
 Eventually we arrive on Pantar.
-The dry, open terrain is home to Broad-billed Monarch, Flame-breasted Sunbird and our first Barred Doves though the real reason for anchoring here is for Alor Boobook, a vocally-distinct split from the Southern Boobook complex.
+The dry, open terrain is home to Broad-billed Monarch, Flame-breasted Sunbird, Black-fronted Flowerpecker and our first Barred Doves though the real reason for anchoring here is for Alor Boobook, a vocally-distinct split from the Southern Boobook complex, with a chance of Alor Cuckooshrike, a field guide split from Wallacean.

 Our next stop is the much larger but far-less populated island of Wetar, recently brought to the limelight by the rediscovery of good populations of Wetar Ground Dove which will be a prime target for us.
-Birding in a beautiful, untouched gorge, using a shallow stream as our trail we will also look for five true Wetar endemics, Wetar Figbird, Wetar Oriole, Wetar Scops Owl, Black-necklaced Honeyeater and Wetar Honeyeater together with several which are shared with nearby Timor; Black Cuckoo Dove, Timor Imperial Pigeon, Marigold and Olive-headed Lorikeets, Jonquil Parrot, Timor Stubtail, Timor Warbling Flycatcher, Fawn-breasted Whistler and Orange-sided Thrush and ‘Timor Nightjar', a species yet to be described.
+Birding in a beautiful, untouched gorge, using a shallow stream as our trail we will also look for five true Wetar endemics; Wetar Figbird, Wetar Oriole, Wetar Scops Owl, Black-necklaced Honeyeater and Wetar Honeyeater together with several which are shared with nearby Timor; Black Cuckoo Dove, Timor Imperial Pigeon, Marigold, Iris and Olive-headed Lorikeets, Jonquil Parrot, Timor Stubtail, Timor Warbling-flycatcher, Fawn-breasted Whistler and Orange-sided Thrush and ‘Timor Nightjar', a species yet to be described.

 Moving to the small, arid island of Leti, concentrating on Kisar Friarbird, endemic to just three of these tiny islands, along with Banda Sea Fantail, we might also find our first Wallacean Whistler, Supertramp Fantail.
 An endemic subspecies of Southern Boobook awaits our night-time forays.

 Moving south to Babar we could see the strikingly plumaged endemic race of Southern Boobook.
-During the daytime we might see our first Cinnamon-tailed Fantail, Banda Myzomela which are shared with Tanimbar, along with further chances of Cinnamon-banded Kingfisher, Orange-sided Thrush, Olive-headed Lorikeet and Tricoloured Parrotfinch; the latter three enjoying the fresh mango literally dripping from the trees!
+During the daytime we might see our first Cinnamon-tailed Fantail (vocally distinct from Tanimbar birds and thus likely an undescribed species), Banda Myzomela which are shared with Tanimbar, along with further chances of Cinnamon-banded Kingfisher, Orange-sided Thrush, Olive-headed Lorikeet and Tricoloured Parrotfinch; the latter three enjoying the fresh mango literally dripping from the trees!

 Just before we reach our final, endemic packed island, Tanimbar, we